nickgirardo/hakyll-site/site/index.md

 For more details on my past work, check out [my resume](./resume.pdf).

 My other technical interests include graphics programming, constraint systems, and reproducibility.
-This website uses Nix fetch external dependecies and ensure reproduciblity.
+This website uses Nix to fetch external dependecies and ensure reproduciblity.
 You can check out some of my other projects [here](./projects.html).

 I am currently looking for full-time or consulting work.